 “With the support of lecturers and careers advisors, I had the skills and confidence to go for several really good internships and work in some awesome part-time jobs.

 “The Lincoln lecturers are so generous with their time because they have a genuine interest in seeing you succeed.”

 When she first started planning her degree, Cassidy was impressed with the range of subjects available.

-“I have enjoyed being able to study different elective papers, such as soil science and environmental management.”
+“I enjoyed being able to study different elective papers, such as soil science and environmental management.”

-She also loves the activities and events organised by the university.
+She also loved the activities and events organised by the university.

-“It’s nice to have things to look forward to in study weeks,” she says.
-“Events such as Winter Ball and Garden Party are definitely highlights on the calendar.”
+“It was nice to have things to look forward to in study weeks,” she says.
+“Events such as Winter Ball and Garden Party were definitely highlights on the calendar.”

-“I have discovered how I learn, seek and retain information best and I believe that this will enable me to continue to grow, even after completing my degree at Lincoln,” she says.
+“I discovered how I learn, seek and retain information best and I believe that this will enable me to continue to grow, even now that I’ve completed my degree at Lincoln,” she says.